West Side Line: Empire Connection

 On April 7, 1991, all of Amtrak's trains departing for or arriving from Albany and points north began using the Empire Connection into Penn Station, ending Amtrak service to Grand Central.
 Transportation planners had long envisioned consolidating all intercity service to New York at Penn Station, but those efforts did not go beyond the planning stages until the 1980s.
 Besides being more convenient for passengers, many of whom had balked at taking the train to New York City due to the difficulty of transferring between stations, this saved Amtrak the expense of operating two stations in New York City.
 Additionally, Amtrak had to pay $600,000 per year to the Metropolitan Transportation Authority, operator of Grand Central, to use that station's tracks.
+Despite warnings by officials in March 1991, inadequate fencing along the line allowed a 3-year-old boy to enter the tracks, where he was struck and killed.

 Under the Penn Station Access project, Metro-North Railroad is studying ways it could also serve Penn Station.
 One alternative being studied would run some Hudson Line commuter trains into Penn Station via the Empire Connection, possibly with new station stops at West 125th and 62nd Streets.

-High Line park
+High Line

+The southernmost part of the elevated portion (south of Bank Street) was removed in the 1960s.
 By the late 1970s, freight traffic on the southern portion of the line had become nearly non-existent.

-In the early 1980s, the tracks were closed for a significant period of time as the line was reconfigured to accommodate the expansion of the Javits Center.
+The northernmost block of the High Line viaduct, between 34th and 35th Streets, was rerouted to the south of 34th Street in the 1980s because the ramp to 35th Street was demolished as part of the Javits Center's construction.
+However, the realigned ramp was never used.
+The tracks were closed for a significant period of time as the line was reconfigured.
 Even after the line reopened, freight traffic never returned, and the elevated viaducts in Manhattan stood abandoned for over thirty years.

+The structure from Bank to Gansevoort Streets was removed between the mid-1980s and early 1990s.

+By mid-2005, the rest of the High Line was owned by CSX, which acquired it after the 1999 breakup of Conrail.

 The elevated viaducts were transformed into a 1.45 mi elevated linear park and greenway called the High Line starting in 2006 and opening in phases during 2009, 2011, 2014, and 2019.
 Since opening in June 2009, the High Line has become an icon of American contemporary landscape architecture.
 The park became a tourist attraction and spurred real estate development in adjacent neighborhoods, increasing real-estate values and prices along the route.